pbrdmn/brd.mn/src/articles/mentors/index.md

 ## Continually learning

 In in the beginning of my career I worked as a web developer with several small companies.
-There was often little thought put toward career development, mentorship, or any training beyond what was required to get the day to day work completed.
+There was often little thought put toward career development, mentor-ship, or any training beyond what was required to get the day to day work completed.

 I would learn new programming languages and tools on my own time that seemed interesting and they would unlock the skills to build websites or applications in a new way.